somedatapacket/docs.humio.com/content/administration/replacing-hardware.md

 become available in the Cluster Management UI.

-You will see that the other nodes will start resending all the data that is missing on the node and that the _Lower_ segment of the replication status in the header will initially be high, but start dropping as data is replicated.
+You will see that the other nodes will start resending all the data that is missing on the node and that the _Too Low_ segment of the replication status in the header will initially be high, but start dropping as data is replicated.

 #### __Step 6__: Reassign the Digest Rules (if you unassigned any in Step 2).